Table of Contents

 OST vs PST

-For better understanding of Outlook Offline Data File (.ost), it is imperative to know the difference between OST and PST file.
+For better understanding of Outlook Offline Data File (.ost), it is imperative to know the differences between OST and PST file.

 - OST file stands for Offline Storage Table (.ost) file, while PST file stands for Personal Storage Table (.pst) file.